 Yes.
 But it’s a good idea to clean it first.

 In many ways, coffee is a subjective experience.
 Some like it bold and piping hot, while others want a mild experience, in terms of both taste and temperature.
 When we test coffee makers, we take that into account and look at how customizable the process is.

-Many people only care about a couple of things (other than the taste) when it comes to their coffee makers: Time and temperatures.
+Many people only care about a couple of things (other than the taste) when purchasing their coffee makers: Time and temperatures.
 We look at how hot the coffee gets while brewing and see if it falls within the range recommended by the National Coffee Association.
 We time how long it takes to brew a single cup and full pot.
-We also look at how hot the coffee is when it’s poured into the carafe and how well the carafe holds the brew’s temperature after two hours.
+We also look at how hot the coffee is when poured into the carafe and how well the carafe holds the brew’s temperature after two hours.